cybercore-co-ltd/Onnx2Caffe/README.md

 # Convert pytorch to Caffe by ONNX
-This is modified from the [Onnx2Caffe](https://github.com/MTlab/onnx2caffe) to support new operators, and serve for FPGA project
+This is modified from the [Onnx2Caffe](https://github.com/MTlab/onnx2caffe) to support new operators, and serve for Vitis AI FPGA project.

-### SETUP:
+## 1.Setup:
-Use the command to preproduce the conda env: `conda env create -f environment.yml`
+Use the command to preproduce the conda env: `conda env create -f environment.yml` We recomend install onnx from source

-Install Dependencies
-* onnx

-we recomend install onnx from source
 ```
 git clone --recursive https://github.com/onnx/onnx.git
 cd onnx